bjornarprytz/Archetype/README.md

 	- [ ] Player Card Pool
 	- [ ] Unit Roster
 - [ ] Flesh out the GameState
-	- [ ] IPrompter should be part of the composition of the GameState, not its implementation
 	- [ ] Unit turn order
 	- [ ] Limbo Zone (keep cards temporarily here while their actions resolve to avoid them referring to themselves)
 - [x] Refactor Cards to be 100% data